a-ignatov-parc/tvdml/README.md

 }
 ```

-Now lets try to show user some usefull information when he selects tv show
+Now lets figure out how can we react to user activity.

-## Events and modals
+## Events

 It's easy to bind event handlers using JSX.
-All you need to do is add one of the available handlers as attribute on controllable elements.
+All you need to do is add one of the available handlers as attribute on controllable element.

 List of controllable elements: